filippor/cyan-skillfish-governor/README.md

 ## Performance Mode Script
 the configuration
 `dbus.enabled` need to be true to works

+performance mode
+ set frequency to max,
+ reduce checking rate of load calculation if `gpu-usage.fix-metrics` is disabled skip completely the calculation of gpu load, the thermal trottling remain active

 It controls performance mode over system D-Bus using interface:
 - Service: `com.cyan.SkillFishGovernor`